 Let’s first start with you age.

 A person’s 20’s are a very common time for anxiety disorders to break out.
 It’s a period of big change in our lives as we transition from being a “kid” to an adult.
 We start to take on new responsibilities and view the world differently.
-It’s such a time of emotional upheaval that those of us with sensitive nervous systems can have a stress-response that the average person would only have if they had lost a loved one.
+It’s such a time of emotional upheaval that some of us who are more sensitive, can really struggle with the changes and it can ultimately lead us into an anxiety disorder or the development of phobias.

 It is not weakness.
 It is just how we are wired.

-Once our brains start picking up on all the change in our lives, they start producing adrenaline as a protective mechanism all day long until they figure out this new life of ours and determine it’s safe.
-Of course, we start having symptoms from that adrenaline which include hyperawareness of our thoughts and heightened fears and all the other fun things that go along with anxiety.
+When anxiety disorders are born from all this change in our lives, it isn’t a sign of illness, it’s simply a sign of a tired, concerned brain that is looking out for you.
+Your brain starts picking up on all the change in your life, and starts producing adrenaline as a protective mechanism all day long until it figures out this new life of yours and determines it’s safe.
+Of course, you start having symptoms from that adrenaline which include hyperawareness of your thoughts and heightened fears and all the other fun things that go along with anxiety.

-So you are already going through some life changes, that are often enough all on their own to push a sensitive person into an anxiety disorder.
+So you are already going through some life changes, that might quite possibly have been enough to trigger your new phobia about death.
 And now there is a new baby in your life which is creating even MORE change, both in your daily life and your hormone levels.

 (As I am sure you are aware, your hormones take time to balance back out again and that can contribute greatly to anxiety symptoms and should be talked about with your doctor.)

 New motherhood is one of the most stressful times in a woman’s life.
-New motherhood in your 20’s makes it even more stressful.
-And even if you aren’t consciously aware of how much your has been shaken up, and even if you love every second of motherhood, your very smart brain is picking up on this massive change in your life, and it is concerned.
-So it puts you in protective mode, and makes you hyper-vigilant with both your thoughts and your actions.
+New motherhood in your 20’s makes it even more stressful because you are still trying to figure out your life and who you are, and now there is a whole new person to be responsible for – and you have to do it on no sleep.
+And for some of you new moms, and even some new dads, even if you aren’t consciously aware of how much your life has been shaken up, and even if you love every second of parenthood, your very smart brain picks up on this massive change in your life, and becomes concerned.
+So it puts you in protective mode, and makes you hyper-vigilant in both your thoughts and your actions.
 Your radar kicks up to high gear and you start monitoring everything you think and do to look for danger.
-And at one point, your thoughts landed onto the death of yourself or loved ones, and you had an emotional reaction to that thought that, even if it lasted only a split second, made both you AND your brain take notice.
+At one point, your thoughts landed onto the death of yourself or loved ones, and you had an emotional reaction to that thought.
+That reaction might have only lasted a split second, but it was enough to make both you AND your brain take notice.
 And now that thought has been “red-flagged” as a “bad guy” by both of you, and when you think about death, you have another negative reaction which makes your brain have a negative reaction and it just becomes a very uncomfortable cycle.
 And of course the more you try to avoid thinking the thoughts that bother you, the more you seem to think about them.

-This is all very normal, and the sign of a good brain that is looking out for you.
+This is all very normal, and the sign of a good, but tired, brain that is looking out for you.
 The best thing you can do is not analyze how you feel about death.
+This fear is not as real as you think it is.
+It just feels that way because of adrenaline.
 Let it go, and treat the thought of it like you are thinking about the most boring thing in the world.
 It isn’t easy to do, but you can train yourself to do it with consistency.
 You must show your brain that this thought is not a threat, and the only way to show it that, is to not react to it or dwell on it.
 Just acknowledge the thoughts and feelings and then move past them and you will slowly start to forget about them.